cliosight/Docs/README.md

 ## Example of a Dashboard - Cliosight Meetings Portal <a name="dashboard_example"></a>

-[Cliosight Meetings](https://app.cliosight.com/app/dashboards/49/show?noNavbar=true) dashboard provides a quick view of the important data.
+[Cliosight Meetings](https://app.cliosight.com/app/dashboards/49/show?noNavbar=true) dashboard provides a quick view of the important data of a meeting scheduler application.
 It is possible to restrict access in a dashboard and its constituents upto the filter level.
-The default type of a dashboard element is 'report'.
+The default widget type in a dashboard is 'report'.

 ```json
 {